 The recommended dietary allowance (RDA) for zinc is 15mg daily.
-The anti-aging dosage for zinc for older people is recommended at 30mg daily.
-Experts note that at the higher dosage of 50mg daily, no adverse effects have been seen but it is not recommended to go above this level because high doses of zinc can interfere with other nutrients and can lower immunity.
+The anti-aging dosage for older people is recommended at 30mg daily.
+Experts note that at the higher dosage of 50mg daily, no adverse effects have been seen but it is not recommended to go above this level because high doses of it can interfere with other nutrients and can lower immunity.
 It is difficult to get adequate daily zinc from the average diet, and even more so for vegetarians and people who are cutting down on meat.

 Zinc supplements should be taken separately from iron supplements because when taken at the same time these two minerals may interfere with the activity of the other.

 Zinc has a very low toxicity level and there are no known serious side effects at normal dosages.
 Zinc supplements may cause mild nausea in susceptible persons when taken on an empty stomach.
-Zinc at dosages above 50mg daily is associated with reduced immune system functioning and is therefore not recommended.
-Acute overdose of zinc results in the impairment of copper absorption, nausea, stomach upset, and vomiting.
+At dosages above 50mg daily is associated with reduced immune system functioning and is therefore not recommended.
+Acute overdose of it results in the impairment of copper absorption, nausea, stomach upset, and vomiting.
 In the case of an acute overdose, contact your doctor, emergency medical services (EMS), or the nearest poison control center immediately.
 Chronic overdose results in malfunctioning of the immune system, lowering of HDL cholesterol, heart disease, low blood levels of copper and low white blood cell count.
 If you suspect that you may have been getting a chronic overdose of zinc, contact your doctor.
 It is interesting to note that when freshly formed zinc oxide is inhaled, a disorder known as the oxide shakes or zinc chills sometime occur � but this does not pertain to mineral or supplemental sources of zinc, only to manufacturers (smelters) who may be using the pure metal.